 The next step is to determine a profit margin.

-It is a good idea to see how much other artists are selling their prints for, and what the average market price is.
+It is good to see how much other artists sell their prints for and the average market price.

-If you price your prints 2 x higher than all of the other artists, you will lose sales.
+You will lose sales if you price your prints 2 x higher than all other artists.

-If you price your prints too low you could be losing money.
+If you price your prints too low, you could lose money.

-It is a good idea to keep your prices equal with the market average.
+It is good to keep your prices equal to the market average.